 It’s always hard to predict the real estate market outlook in Hong Kong as there are so many variables involved.
 It never stops to surprise us and it seems like the sky isn’t the limit.

-From a long-term perspective, Hong Kong will continue to be a preferred choice among investors, thanks to its favourable policies and business friendly climate.
+From a long-term perspective, Hong Kong will continue to be a preferred choice among many investors, thanks to its favorable policies and business-friendly climate.

 Process when buying real estate in Hong Kong

 Before you commit to any purchase, it’s important that understand the different steps involved in the buying process.
-I always include this in my guides, and Hong Kong is not an exception.
+I generally include information about buying processes in my guides, Hong Kong is not an exception.